 Cost of personal safety alarms in Australia

-As mentioned above, one of the main disadvantages of utilising personal safety devices is the high cost.
+As mentioned above, one of the main disadvantages of utilizing personal safety devices is the high cost.

 Whether you decide to use lone worker pendants or duress alarm buttons to protect your lone workers, you will be faced with the significant upfront costs of renting or purchasing the hardware.
-As a result, organisations that do not have the capital necessary to provide a device for every employee may be jeopardising lone worker safety.
+As a result, organizations that do not have the capital necessary to provide a device for every employee may be jeopardizing lone worker safety.

 In addition, the use of these devices is generally accompanied by a long-term contract.
 Ongoing costs with this type of solution include rental fees, and fixing, replacing or upgrading hardware.

 Deploying a lone worker app eliminates these obstacles completely.
 With SHEQSY, employees download the app onto their existing smartphones, removing upfront costs and delays caused by supply and delivery.
 Because of the ease with which you can deploy SHEQSY, long-term contracts are not necessary, presenting a cost-effective lone worker solution.